 - Crickets prefer a warm and damp environment.
 Therefore, keep your home dry and cool.

 - Fix all the dripping pipes and remove water from the sinks and counters.

 - Keep the temperature under 74 degrees.

 If you want to remove crickets right away, you can use other animals to do the job.
 Reptiles, bugs, some birds, etc. can be the perfect predator to hunt down the crickets.
 For more convenience, a dog or a cat will do too.
-However, if you are not into having any pet at all, just call over the pet control.
+However, if you are not into having any pets at all, just call pest control.

 For the best result, use wireless noise-canceling earphones or headphones with an auto switch-off option.
 It can give you a calm environment for a sound slumber.